-In December we run a Parent Information Evening and also host an Orientation Day for our transitioning students, so that they can become fully familiar with our school.
+Towards the end of the year we run a Parent Information Evening and also host an Orientation Day for our transitioning students, so that they can become fully familiar with our school.

-We also run a Transition Program for our Year 9 students in order to prepare them for their move into Year 10 and the Senior School.
+We also run a Transition Program for our year 9 students in order to prepare them for their move into Year 10 and the Senior School.
 Here, students take some classes in their new Care Groups, and Houses, and work with their future teachers.

-Students who enroll with us during the course of the year are also transitioned smoothly.
+Students who enrol with us during the course of the year are also transitioned smoothly.
 We run pre–enrolment meetings in order to meet parents and caregivers and gather information for each new student.
 We use this information to make a considered Care Group placement, cater for individual learning needs and introduce each new student to a suitable “buddy”.